COOL-cohort/COOL-site/blog/2022-01-20-Cohort-Analysis-on-Finance-Application/retention analysis.md

 In this cohort analysis example, the **cohort query** are:

-- **user selection**: the users who have an account in this product;
+- **User selection**: the users who have an account in this product;
-- **birth criteria**: the user is selected only if this user register an account in this product;
+- **Birth criteria**: the user is selected only if this user register an account in this product;
 - **Group by**: the time when the user registers this account;
-- **cohort matrix**: the times of users' login actions in the following days.
+- **Cohort matrix**: the times of users' login actions in the following days.

 In the first few months, the retention rate of A is higher than that of B, and the simple conclusion is that Product A is more popular than Product B. Conversely, if we take a long-term view, we find that the retention rate of Product A continues to decline, while the retention rate of Product B slowly converges to a certain value.
 The retention trend of an excellent product should have the following characteristics: